namanaggarwal76/RandomAlgorithms/qsort_report.md

 ## Abstract

 This report presents a rigorous empirical analysis of randomized quicksort using Lomuto's two-way partitioning scheme.
 We implement a pure randomized quicksort algorithm in C++ and benchmark it across multiple dataset categories (random, sorted, reverse-sorted, and duplicates) with input sizes ranging from 1,000 to 100,000 elements at fine-grained intervals (1K, 2K, 5K, 10K, 20K, 30K, 40K, 50K, 60K, 70K, 80K, 90K, 100K).
 Our analysis validates the theoretical expected time complexity of $O(n \log n)$ by computing empirical constant factors from experimental data.
 We demonstrate how randomization mitigates worst-case behavior, analyze partition quality through bad split counting, and measure recursion depth characteristics.
-The results confirm that randomized quicksort achieves near-optimal performance across diverse input distributions, with constant factors closely aligned with theoretical predictions.
+Additionally, we provide comprehensive space complexity analysis, empirically validating the $O(\log n)$ auxiliary space requirement through stack depth measurements and memory profiling.
+The results confirm that randomized quicksort achieves near-optimal performance across diverse input distributions, with constant factors closely aligned with theoretical predictions and negligible memory overhead (<1% of array size for practical inputs).
 We also discuss the potential benefits of three-way partitioning for duplicate-heavy datasets and present a comprehensive methodology for constant factor derivation in asymptotic analysis.

 ---